-39. An APRA-regulated institution must notify APRA as soon as possible after entering into an outsourcing agreement, and in any event no later than 20 business days after execution of the outsourcing agreement.
-This notification requirement applies to all outsourcing of material business activities.
+- 37. An APRA-regulated institution must notify APRA as soon as possible after entering into an outsourcing agreement, and in any event no later than 20 business days after execution of the outsourcing agreement.
+This notification requirement applies to all outsourcing of material business activities. - 38.
+When an APRA-regulated institution notifies APRA of a new outsourcing agreement, it must also provide a summary to APRA of the key risks involved in the outsourcing arrangement and the risk mitigation strategies put in place to address these risks.
+APRA may request additional material where it considers it necessary in order to assess the impact of the outsourcing arrangement on the institution's risk profile.

-Refer to GPS 001.

-9 Refer to CPS 232.
+Refer to CPS 232.